 The Wailers recorded for small Jamaican labels throughout the 1960s, during which time ska became the hot sound.
 Marley’s lyrics took a more spiritual turn, and Jamaican music itself was changing from the bouncy ska beat to the more sensual rhythms of rock steady.
 When the group signed with Island Records in the early 1970s, they became popular with international audiences.

-In 1976, two days before he was set to play a free “Smile Jamaica” concert aimed at reducing tensions between warring political factions, unknown gunman attacked him and his entourage.
-Though bullets grazed Bob and wife Rita Marley, they electrified a crowd of 80,000 people when both took to the stage with the Wailers.
+In 1976, two days before he was set to play a free “Smile Jamaica” concert aimed at reducing tensions between warring political factions, an unknown gunman attacked him and his entourage.
+Though bullets grazed Bob and his wife Rita Marley, they electrified a crowd of 80,000 people when both took to the stage with the Wailers.
 The gesture of defiant survival heightened his legend and further galvanized his political outlook, resulting in the most militant albums of his career.

 A little history of Marley and his wife Rita: He married her at 21 (she was a Sunday school teacher at the time) and stayed married to her until his death.
 He adopted her daughter and they had four children together during their marriage.
 Marley also had at least eight more children with eight different women.
-Rumors allude to several other unclaimed children but those named officially are: Imani, Sharon, Cedella, David (aka Ziggy), Stephen, Robbie, Rohan, Karen, Stephanie, Julian, Ky-Mani, Damian and Madeka.
+Rumors allude to several other unclaimed children but those named officially are Imani, Sharon, Cedella, David (aka Ziggy), Stephen, Robbie, Rohan, Karen, Stephanie, Julian, Ky-Mani, Damian and Madeka.

-Marley died of cancer on May 11, 1981 in Miami.
+Marley died of cancer on May 11, 1981, in Miami.
 His body was flown back to Jamaica to be buried and, in one day, 40,000 people filed past his coffin as his body lay in state in Jamaica’s National Arena.